w3c/wai-tutorials/source/navigation/flyout.html.erb.md

 Usually the first-level menu items are links to individual pages whether they have a sub menu or not.
 The sub menu should then be duplicated as a secondary navigation on the linked web page to make sure that those pages are quickly reachable from there.
 Sub menus are individual lists (`<ul>` or `<ol>`), nested in the parent’s list item (`<li>`).

+Items containing a sub menu should be marked in a way that is obvious.
 In the following example, the SpaceBears menu item has a sub menu:

 {::nomarkdown}
 <%= sample_start('show-overflow') %>